 Summary

-Adequate lighting on your site is required for the camera AI to correctly analyze images and draw the right conclusions.
+Adequate lighting on your site is required for the camera AI to correctly analyse images and draw the right conclusions.
 If there isn’t enough light, it might make a mistake and leave your business open to break-ins.
 Make sure to add enough light sources on your site so that all cameras see clear images.
 Your security installer can help you with this task.

 Tip 4: Stop break-ins by checking to see if anything is blocking the cameras’ view